B07901087/PLT-code-generator/README.txt

 Work flow:
 1. The compiler framework generates Python programs.
-2. We execute the generated Python program to modify the template (code_template/) and get some accelerator code.
+2. We execute the generated Python programs to modify the template (code_template/) and get some accelerator code.
-3. We copy the code into corresponding places in the accelerator template.
+3. We copy the code into corresponding places in the accelerator template (huangemmplt_stratus/).
 4. We can further copy the accelerator template into ESP folder for SoC generation (In theory, we could proceed to bitstream generation and run the applications mentioned in the proposal on FPGAs.
 However, to save time, the demo focuses on demonstrating the behavioral simulation results to showcase the feasibility of the workflow.)

-How to compile and run the program: (corresponds to the work flow mention above)
+How to compile and run the program: (The following commands correspond to the work flow mention above)
 1.
 ==== generate ast ====
 make clean;make ast-files, or